By Susan Ruland, AgGateway Communications Director

-Washington, D.C., June 27, 2017 – Agricultural retailers and manufacturers recently offered powerful testimonials on how moving from paper-based tracking systems into electronic connectivity – through standardized transactions, barcoding and other systems – has dramatically improved their efficiency, accuracy and customer service; and they called on others to embrace eConnectivity to better streamline the supply chain.
+Agricultural retailers and manufacturers offered powerful testimonials at the Mid-Year Meeting on how moving from paper-based tracking systems into electronic connectivity – through standardized transactions, barcoding and other systems – has dramatically improved their efficiency, accuracy and customer service; and they called on others to embrace eConnectivity to better streamline the supply chain.
 Moreover, they said their investments in electronic data transfer quickly paid off, saving their companies time and money, and boosting customer service.
-The presentations took place this month in Altoona, Iowa, as part of the Mid-Year Meeting for AgGateway, a non-profit organization focused on promoting eBusiness in agriculture.

 “We have seen a return-on-investment as high as 50 to 1 annually, just due to reducing shrink,” said Randy Fry, Data Process and Information Systems Manager at Ceres Solutions, an Indiana ag retail supply cooperative.
 “It only takes about 10 to 12 bags of seed corn lost in a year to pay for the technology.”

 Some of the testimonials also appear in a new brief video featuring ag retailers Co-Alliance, The Equity and Ceres Solutions, as well as Monsanto, WinField United and Mycogen, which shows eConnectivity in action in the warehouse.
-The video and other eConnectivity resources can be found at www.AgGateway.org.
+The video and other eConnectivity resources can be found here.
+AgGateway thanks to our video sponsors: Barcoding Inc., Agvance (SSI), and AgVantage Software.

 Fry says that by going electronic Ceres has reduced annual shrink by 2%, which has improved its margins by over $5 per unit on corn and $2 per unit on soybeans.
 “Seed department profitability is now contributing significantly to our company’s bottom line,” he added.